Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 San Francisco demanded a green solution

-Similarly, San Francisco Airport was looking for a green option when deciding on ICS for its new Harvey Milk Terminal, put into effect in 2021.
+Similarly, San Francisco Airport was looking for a green option when deciding on tote-based ICS for its new Harvey Milk Terminal, put into effect in 2021.
 As SFO is a shared-use terminal, 100% tracking ability was also essential.
 SFO was also mindful of passenger satisfaction and wanted a BHS that could deliver bags on arrival at the shortest possible time.
 Low operational costs and a quick ROI also factored into its decision.

 With its ICS, SFO has reduced system time for arrival bags to as low as four and a half minutes.
 The ICS also received TSA approval for a much improved CBRA operation and has completely eliminated Level 3 re-screening.
 SFO has found that bag jams are now virtually non-existent.
 What’s more, SFO is now the first airport terminal in the world to earn Platinum certification in the LEED v4 programme (Leadership in Energy and Environmental Design standard of 2014).